 Ashleigh is a graduate of George Mason University, and found her passion for Zumba while teaching during undergrad.
 She has been teaching for 3 years, and teaches Zumba and Dance Cardio formats.
 When she is not encouraging her group fitness classes to SLAY, she is the Event Manager for the Georgetown Event Management Services office.
 Ashleigh currently lives in Alexandria, Virginia, with her fiancé, and loves running/biking the Mount Vernon trail, so she can enjoy all of the delicious food in Georgetown!

 Spin/Boot Camp Instructor

 Bethany’s love for spinning started during her time as a student on the Hilltop.
 After being a regular participant at Yates classes, she became a certified Spin instructor in the summer of 2012 and has been teaching ever since!
-She loves to make themed playlists and choreograph her classes so you feel like it’s a party on the bike – while getting your sweat on!
-In addition to indoor cycling, Bethany is a four-time marathoner – actively training for more – and a certified group fitness instructor.
-She loves bagels and hates burpees.
+She loves to make themed playlists and choreograph her classes so you’re guaranteed a fun ride – while getting your sweat on!
+In addition to indoor cycling, Bethany is a seven-time marathoner – actively training for more – and a certified group fitness instructor.
+She loves bagels and is not a fan of burpees.

 Brittany started instructing group fitness and joined the Yates Field House team in August 2016.
 Her favorite formats to teach include Spin, HIIT, Strength, & Total Body Conditioning.
 Brittany received her Bachelor’s degree in Criminal Justice from Mount St. Mary’s University.
 Outside of the studio, she can be found working, hanging out with friends, exploring DC, watching the TV show FRIENDS, drawing, or reading.